CARTAvis/manual_source/source/image_visualization.rst

 Animator
 --------
-The animator widget provides controls of image frames, channels, and stokes.
+The animator widget provides controls of image frames, channels, and Stokes.
 When multiple images are loaded via **File** -> **Append image**, "Image" slider will show up and allow users to switch between different loaded images.
 If an image file has multiple channels and/or Stokes, "Channel" and/or "Stokes" slider will appear.
 The double slider right below the "Channel" slider allows users to specify a range of channels for animation playback.
 On the top there is a set of animation control buttons such as play, next, etc. Playback modes, including "forward", "backward", "Bouncing" and "Blink", are supported.
 Playback action will be applied to the slider with the activated radio button.

 .. raw:: html